 When my daughter left for college she had just barely turned 18.
 Not only was she young, but she was attending a college over 2000 miles away from home.
 I was afraid for her; very afraid.
 She was entering a world of the unknown: she had no friends, had never spent time away from home, and was going to experience a completely different culture than what she was used to.

-Not only was she young and inexperienced, so was I. I did not attend college.
-I had no idea what to expect.
-I also had no idea what she would be facing.
+Not only was she young and inexperienced, so was I. I did not attend college, I had no idea what to expect and I also had no idea what she would be facing.
 We both jumped into deep water without a life jacket.
 I have since then become a seasoned parent and now know what words of advice about college I wish I had told her before she left home.

 1. Choose your friends wisely